 Wind Application Center

-The South à£à£Ö±²¥Ðã Wind Application Center (SDWAC) is located in Brookings at South à£à£Ö±²¥Ðã State University in the Mechanical Engineering Department under the direction of Michael Twedt.
-Twedt has been the SDWAC director since its establishment in 2007.
+Established in 2007, South à£à£Ö±²¥Ðã Wind Application Center (SDWAC) is located in Brookings at South à£à£Ö±²¥Ðã State University and is under the direction of Michael Twedt.
 The SDWAC leads the South à£à£Ö±²¥Ðã Wind for Schools (SDWfS) efforts through technical analysis, classroom and event workshops for K-12 students and data interpretation/download aid to participating schools.
-Steve Wegman is the SDWfS Liaison and has served in this role since its inception.
-Wegman supports the SDWfS program via resource development.
+Steve Wegman is the SDWfS Liaison and supports the program via resource development.

 The SDWAC/SDWfS core activities include supporting onsite wind turbine analysis and installation at the participating schools, providing wind energy education outreach to regional K-12 students, assisting schools with wind turbine issues and supporting wind energy production data transfer.